 Step 3: Re-Caulk Cracking Caulk

-Here’s the next step: caulking!
 We do a thorough inspection and remove any old caulking that is cracked and damaged.
 Anything more damaged than a hairline crack must go.
 Once the old caulking is gone, we re-caulk the joints along the siding and the trim, and we double check to ensure proper adhesion.
 Polyurethane caulking is the most effective type of caulking for exterior walls because it fully expands and contracts with temperature.
 This flexibility is crucial in our Colorado climate, which can fluctuate wildly from season to season.
-Silicone caulking does not crack but is not paintable.
-We would never use silicone caulking during a repaint.
-Polyurethane caulking, on the other hand, gives you flexibility and a paintable surface.
-That’s why it is the go-to product for 5280 Exteriors.
+Silicone caulking does not crack but is not paintable, so we would never use silicone caulking during a repaint.
+Polyurethane caulking gives you flexibility and a paintable surface; that’s why it is the go-to product for 5280 Exteriors.

 Step 4: Mask Windows, Doors and Brick

 Now that we’re almost ready for the exterior paint color, our next task is to mask the windows, doors, and brickwork.
 Essentially, we work to protect anything that shouldn’t receive the paint color.
 We use painter’s plastic to cover the window glass, and we seal off any trim with wide painter’s tape.
 We do the same for doors and brickwork, carefully securing the tape to keep all paint only where it should be.